 And the same day that I met with Stefan Halper, where he was part of an operation against me, the British Ministry of Foreign Affairs invited me to basically speak to me as well.

-It's so important that the the statement that President Trump made a couple days ago on the Hannity show regarding declassifying materials is so important and it's gonna shock so many people because what's going to be revealed in that declassification is going to show that no one with the Trump campaign was in a conspiracy or conspiring with the Russians, but we were essentially all targeted by what we thought were allies of the United States.
+It's so important that the statement that President Trump made a couple days ago on the Hannity show regarding declassifying materials is so important and it's going to shock so many people because what's going to be revealed in that declassification is going to show that no one with the Trump campaign was in a conspiracy or conspiring with the Russians, but we were essentially all targeted by what we thought were allies of the United States.

-And no one knew who those allies were until a little later, and we figured out it was both the UK and Australia.
+And no one knew who those allies were until a little later, and we figured out it was both the U.K. and Australia.

 So they're involved.